 Materials science brings together multiple sciences, including chemistry, in the study of materials and how we can use them.
 We can study existing materials to learn about their bonding, structures, and properties, and think about how we might use them.
 We can also develop new materials that have properties we want.

-Nanotechnology is a hot research area in which scientists use atoms and molecules to build materials that can be used in many areas, such as health care, clean energy sources, and shrinking electronics.
+In nanotechnology, scientists use atoms and molecules to build materials that can be used in many areas, such as health care, clean energy sources, and electronics.
 These nanomaterials, which typically measure between 1 and 100 nanometers, can have surprising properties.

 - Materials Research Science and Engineering: Hands-On Activities

 Can you construct a building block model?
-What if you were wearing oven mitts?
+What if you were wearing mittens?
 Try this and other nano activities!

 - Materials Research Science and Engineering: Digital Games

-Get your virtual hands on these tiny building blocks and learn about how they can get put together.
+Get your virtual hands on these tiny building blocks and make what you need.

 - NOVA: Making Stuff